 The echinacea extract I recommend to relieve anxiety, stress, and feelings of being overwhelmed is not the same one you’d use when you have a cold or the flu.
 It’s a different, specialized root extract of Echinacea angustifolia, especially studied for anxiety relief.

-This specialized root extract of Echinacea angustifolia contains echinacoside and features a unique alkamides profile, compounds that have been shown in studies to have calming, relaxing effects in the brain, similar to Valium or Librium, but without the sedation and side effects.
+This specialized root extract of Echinacea angustifolia contains echinacoside and features a unique alkamide profile.
+These compounds have been shown in studies to have calming, relaxing effects in the brain, similar to Valium or Librium, but without the sedation and side effects.
 You can’t use just any form of echinacea and expect the same results.

 Let me give you an example.
 You and I are the same species, Homo sapien, yet we are entirely different.
 We don’t look alike, we don’t function alike, and we have different fingerprints, different DNA, and different genes.
 Much of these differences are driven by the environment.
 Humans adapt to any given environment.